Mickey Curry

-Michael Timothy Curry (born June 10, 1956) is an American musician.
+Michael Timothy Curry (born June 10, 1956) is an American drummer.
 He has collaborated with singer-songwriter Bryan Adams since the early 1980s, but has also worked with Hall & Oates, Cher, Tina Turner, Alice Cooper, David Bowie, Elvis Costello, Sam Phillips, Tom Waits, Survivor, The Cult and Steve Jones.
+He currently plays with Blue Öyster Cult founding member Joe Bouchard.

 Early life

 Mickey Curry was born in New Haven, Connecticut.
 He started playing drums at age 11 under the tutelage of Nick Forte.
 When he was 13, he and two of his brothers formed a band called The Rack.
 At age 17, he joined the Scratch Band in Connecticut.

 Early career

 He played in local bands until around 1980, when he started working in New York studios.
 While working in Manhattan, he joined the band Tom Dickie and the Desires, managed by Tommy Mottola, manager of Hall & Oates.
 Impressed by Curry's work, Mottola asked him to record with Hall & Oates on their album Private Eyes.
 He subsequently toured with Hall & Oates until 1986.